Cleveland Clinic logo

 Later, more severe symptoms include:

-Ticks carry and spread Rocky Mountain spotted fever.
+The bacteria R. rickettsii causes Rocky Mountain spotted fever.
+You get it through the bite of an infected tick.
 In the U.S., the American dog tick and the Rocky Mountain wood tick are the main carriers.
 Other types of ticks, such as the brown dog tick, also carry RMSF in some places.

 Diagnosis and Tests

-• Blood tests.
-Your provider will take a sample of your blood to test for the bacteria that causes RMSF.
-Your blood usually won’t be positive for RMSF for seven to 10 days into your illness.
+• Blood tests: Your provider will take a sample of your blood to test for R. rickettsii or look for other signs of infection.
+Your blood usually won’t be positive for RMSF until seven to 10 days after your symptoms start.
 You may have to repeat blood tests later in your illness or after you recover.

 Advertisement

-What medications are used for Rocky Mountain spotted fever?
+What happens if you get Rocky Mountain spotted fever?

-How do I manage the symptoms of Rocky Mountain spotted fever?
+What’s the survival rate of Rocky Mountain spotted fever?

 Advertisement